Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-7.md

 <!-- > -->

-- Finsih the challenges here and submit your work to GradeScope
+- Finish the challenges here and submit your work to GradeScope
-- Finish up the outstanding hoemwork projects and submit those to GradeScope.
+- Finish up the outstanding homework projects and submit those to GradeScope.

 <!-- > -->